What opportunities are unique to the Honors College?

 Is there a format the letter of recommendation should follow?

-No, but we expect that your recommender will speak to your academic ability and academic work ethic.
+No, but we expect that the letter will address your academic ability and academic work ethic.

-If I'm accepted, when would I enroll in Honors College classes?
+If accepted, when would I enroll in honors classes?

-Do I have to live in the Honors College dorm if I already have another housing contract?
+Do I have to live in honors housing if I already have another housing contract?

 Being a student in the Capstone program does not, in and of itself, give you an advantage in transfer consideration, but Capstone students tend to be competitive transfer applicants.
 If you are accepted as a transfer student into the Honors College, you can be both a Capstone Scholar and an Honors College student if you so choose.
 Note that there are fees associated with both programs.